csound-flossmanual/csound-floss/book/03-c-control-structures.md

 A typical problem in Csound: You have either mono or stereo files, and want to read both with a stereo output.
 For the real stereo ones that
 means: use [diskin](https://csound.com/docs/manual/diskin.html)
-(soundin / diskin2) with two output arguments.
-For the mono ones it means: use it with one output argument, and throw it to both output channels:^[ The modern way to solve this is to work with an audio array as
+&nbsp;(soundin / diskin2) with two output arguments.
+For the
+mono ones it means: use it with one output argument, and throw it to both output channels:^[ The modern way to solve this is to work with an audio array as